Heathrow Early Careers Innovation Competition is now open for entries!

 Receive complimentary access to NCE conferences in 2026

-Boost your CV with experience that set you apart
+Enhance your CV with experience that stands out

-Win industry recognition for your firm with a key industry client
+Win industry recognition by working alongside a world leading industry client

 Who can enter?

-Civil engineering apprentices or graduates with no more than 5 years of experience in the aviation sector
+Civil engineering apprentices or graduates from supply chain organisations with no more than 5 years of experience in the aviation sector

 Who the challenge is available for?

-The challenge will only be available for individuals working in the UK from Heathrow’s preferred supply chain and wider engineering and construction firms that work in the aviation sector.
+The challenge will only be available for individuals working in the UK from Heathrow’s preferred supply chain and wider engineering and construction firms that work in the aviation sector and not Heathrow employees.

 What’s involved?